jessepisel/cogcc_scraping_python/README.md

 # Additional info
 Also, a side note on scraping ethics: don't slam their servers with a ton of requests or they might just ban your IP.
 There is a 10 second time delay built in to the code so this won't be an issue.
 Good luck, happy scraping, and maybe the COGCC will get an api sooner than later.

+This notebook was written in Python 2.7 due to deprecation of features in urllib.
+Expect a ported Python 3.x version the week of 14 August 2017.